math-comp/analysis/README.md

-Mathematical Components Analaysis
+UNSTABLE/DRAFT Analysis library compatible with Mathematical Components
 ====

 ## Contents

-This repository contains a library for real analysis based on an interface of real numbers](https://github.com/strub/coq-alternate-reals) for the *C*oq proof-assistant using the Mathematical Components library.
+This repository contains an experiment of a library for real analysis based on an interface of real numbers](https://github.com/strub/coq-alternate-reals) for the *C*oq proof-assistant using the Mathematical Components library.
 It is inspired by the [Coquelicot library](http://coquelicot.saclay.inria.fr/).
 The